CHILTEPIN CHILE SAUCE

 My personal favorite will always be Chiltepin (also known as Tepin), a hand-harvested chile, hollow, round, and far smaller than a dime.
 This nearly weightless chile grows wild in the mountain regions of the US and Mexico border and is often found centering Sonoran tables, often with a carved Ironwood Chiltepin grinder next to them.
 While there are lots of folks who enjoy it crushed and sprinkled over vanilla ice cream, I prefer to keep it savory.
 Add one or two crushed chiles to a bowl soup, or a spoonful to a basic salsa recipe to spice it up.

-Next on the tiny chile list is Pequin (also known as Bird’s Eye Chile), coming in at 40,000-60,000 on the Scoville scale, same as Chiltepin, with a citrus-tinged heat to match its orangey-red color.
+Next on the tiny chile list is Pequin (also known as Bird’s Eye Chili), coming in at 40,000-60,000 on the Scoville scale, same as Chiltepin, with a citrus-tinged heat to match its orangey-red color.
 This chile is more oblong in shape than the Chiltepin, and with a more wrinkled surface, making it easy to distinguish between these two frequently mixed up chiles.

-Remember that a lot of the heat and flavor of these two beautiful chiles is in the tiny seeds.
+Remember that a lot of the heat and flavor of these two beautiful chiles are in the tiny seeds.
 Many larger dry chiles require the painstaking removal of the seeds and dried stems as their flavor can turn quite bitter and metallic.
 Not so with Chiltepin and Pequin.
 Their seeds and tiny stems are an essential part of their flavor.
 They are relatively expensive chiles, with a 1 oz package of Pequin coming in at $11.60, but their small size and near weightlessness means this ounce goes a long way.

 While these two chiles are both more commonly used dried and are found in the spice and chile section of your local Mexican grocery store, it is also easy to find them in their fresh and pickled form in the condiment or sauce section.